jwdinius/yolov4-mask-detector/README.md

 ./maskDetector -h
 ```

 will show all available options, with descriptions.
+There are three input options available:

+* Running on sample image - you can pass a relative path to an image file with extension png or jpg
+* Running on sample video - you can pass a relative path to a video file with extension mp4
+* Running on webcam - you can pass a dev number (e.g. 0) to point to the resolved serial device for your webcam

 ### Running on sample image